-This requires getting copies of title deed, floor plan, contracts, tenancy and other documents to strengthen your position as a buyer.
+This requires getting copies of title deed, floor plan, contracts and other documents to strengthen your position as a buyer.

 Step #8: Wait for Property Evaluation

-The team can take up to 3 consequent working days to provide their valuation report to the bank.
+The evaluator company can take up to 3 consequent working days after the property inspection to provide its valuation report to the bank.

 Step #9: Obtain an Offer Letter

-When the bank receives the report on valuation, the final offer is initiated.
+When the bank receives the valuation report, the final offer is initiated.

-This is the phase when all the conditions presented in the pre-approval are fulfilled in order to get the offer approval.
+This is the phase when all the conditions presented in the pre-approval are fulfilled to get the offer approval.

-The bank sends you a letter approving their final offer.
+The bank sends you a letter approving its final offer.
 You and your mortgage representative can review the letter.

 Only after thoroughly inspecting and accepting the offer letter, you should sign all the documentation provided by the bank.